Euclid: Galaxy morphology and photometry from bulge-disc decomposition of Early Release Observations: Model colours and colour gradients

 Direct comparison between \Euclid bands and the SDSS filter system, on which are based many previous analyses, is, however, not straightforward due to the large width of the \IE band that encompasses the SDSS $r$, $i$, and $z$ bands.
 For galaxies at $z=0.24$, which is the median redshift of galaxies with $\IE\le21$ in this study \citep{EROPerseusOverview}, the observed \IE band includes in rest-frame the red side (above about $4300\,\AA$) of the $g$ band, and the blue side (below about $7400\,\AA$) of the $r$ band, whereas the \YE, \JE, and \HE bands correspond to rest-frame wavelengths of approximately $7600$--$10\,000\,\AA$ (matching the union of the SDSS $r$ and $z$ bands), $9300$--$13\,000\,\AA$ (the \YE band and the blue part of the \JE band), and $12\,100$--$16\,600\,\AA$ (the \JE band).

-At higher redshifts in the $z=0.5$--$2.0$ range for which \Euclid was designed, the \Euclid bands get relatively narrower and closer to the common optical bands when blueshifted to the restframe.
-For instance, at $z=0.5$, \IE detects the 3300--6200$\,\AA$ interval in the restframe, which corresponds to the $u$ and $g$ bands plus the blue part of the $r$ band, and at $z=2$ the three NISP bands \YE, \JE, and \HE correspond roughly to the SDSS $u$, $g$, and $r$ bands.
+At higher redshifts in the $z=0.5$--$2.0$ range for which \Euclid was designed, the \Euclid bands become narrower and closer to the common optical bands when blue-shifted to the rest-frame.
+For instance, at $z=0.5$, \IE detects the 3300--6200$\,\AA$ interval in the rest-frame, which corresponds to the $u$ and $g$ bands plus the blue part of the $r$ band, and at $z=2$ the three NISP bands \YE, \JE, and \HE correspond roughly to the SDSS $u$, $g$, and $r$ bands.
 However, only a few such high-redshift galaxies are observed in the ERO-Perseus images at $\IE\le21$, the limiting magnitude used here for bulge-disc decomposition (see \sct\ref{sct-quality-check}), since only 1\% of galaxies have $z>0.58$ at this limiting magnitude.
 To be able to resolve the inner structure of high-redshift galaxies at $\IE=21$ and fainter, the enhanced depth of the Euclid Deep Survey will be needed (see predictions from \citealt{Bretonniere-EP13}).